duld/udemy_webdevbootcamp/notes.md

 ---

 ### JSON and XML
+JSON and XML are the two most popular data formats that an API will respond with.
+JSON is currently the most popular format, due to ease of use in web development.

 ### Making API Requests with Node
 ### Sunset Time API Example
 ### Movie API App: Introduction